Skip to content

 Base Year Error

-A base year error in a commercial lease occurs when the operating expenses established for the base year are understated, causing tenants to pay for increases above an artificially low starting point.
+A base year error in a commercial lease occurs when the operating expenses established for the base year are understated, causing tenants to pay charges above an artificially low starting point rather than above actual first-year costs.
 In leases with base year expense stops, tenants pay only for operating expenses that exceed the base year amount.
-If the base year expenses were lower than the actual first-year costs (due to vacancies, under-billing, or incomplete records), every subsequent year's charges are inflated by the same amount.
+When the base year expenses are set lower than the actual costs incurred in that period, such as due to vacancies, under-billing, incomplete records, or selective exclusion of cost categories, every subsequent year's charges are inflated by the same understated amount.
+CAMAudit's base year detection rule extracts the base year from the lease and the stated base year expense figure, then compares that figure against the actual operating expenses from the base year period when those records are provided.
+The tool calculates both the annual overcharge and the cumulative overcharge across the full lease term.

 Key Takeaway